 Tagmarshal CEO Bodo Sieber Thinks New Pace-of-Play Policy Will Have Far-Reaching Ramifications

 Kennesaw, Ga. – As one of the most visible, influential, and profitable entities in golf, the PGA Tour has an obligation to help grow the game.
-Unfortunately, the recently proposed changes to its slow play policy have the potential to do exactly the opposite, choking off the flow of new players, reinforcing old stereotypes, and ignoring technology that can solve the pace problem for everyone, amateurs and pros alike.
+Unfortunately, the recently approved changes to its slow play policy have the potential to do exactly the opposite, choking off the flow of new players, reinforcing old stereotypes, and ignoring technology that can solve the pace problem for everyone, amateurs and pros alike.

 Rather than encouraging its players to speed up, the Tour is making it easier for them to slow down.
 Fines, if they’re ever imposed, will be reduced from $50,000 to $10,000 for “bad times” and from $10,000 to $5,000 for “excessive shot times.”
 Not exactly a major financial hardship for athletes whose average earnings in 2024 were $1.978 million.

-But even more wrong-headed is the proposal to reduce the number of players who keep their Tour card from 125 to 100 and shrink the size of tournament fields: Not only will the rich get richer, the slow will get slower.
+But even more wrong-headed is the proposal to reduce the number of players who keep their Tour card from 125 to 100 and shrink the size of tournament fields: Not only will the rich get richer, but the slow will also get slower.

-It will be that much harder for up-and-coming players to graduate from a secondary tour to the PGA Tour, Monday qualify, or gain a sponsor’s exemption as a way of challenging the status quo and bringing a different level of excitement as well as opportunity.
+It will be that much harder for up-and-coming players to graduate from a secondary tour to the PGA Tour, Monday qualify or gain a sponsor’s exemption as a way of challenging the status quo and bringing a different level of excitement as well as opportunity.
 What message does that send?
 And with smaller fields will come larger paychecks, making the smaller fines even more insignificant to their bank accounts.

 By letting the “best in the world” play slower, the Tour is also encouraging new and younger golfers to play slower.
-I recently spoke with a course operator who runs a junior tournament and he was appalled to see kids emulating the slow-play habits they see on TV, dragging out rounds and acting like prima donnas.
+I recently spoke with a course operator who runs a junior tournament, and he was appalled to see kids emulating the slow-play habits they see on TV, dragging out rounds and acting like prima donnas.

 The PGA Tour has never been shy about adopting technology.
 It already compiles reams of data on players, shots, and scoring.
 It just chooses to use much of it to promulgate gambling.